How bushfires make thunderstorms

 How pyrocumulonimbus clouds form

 Intense heat from the fire makes air rise rapidly in the smoke plume.
-The rising hot air is turbulent and draws in cooler air from outside the plume, which helps cool the plume as it rises.
+The rising hot air is turbulent and draws in cooler air from outside the plume.
+This helps cool the plume as it rises.

 Cooling creates cloud

 As the plume rises higher, the atmospheric pressure reduces.
 This makes the plume air expand and cool even more.
-If it cools enough, moisture in the plume air turns from a gas to liquid (condenses) and forms cumulus cloud.
-Because it comes from the fire (pyro) plume, we call it ‘pyrocumulus’.
+If it cools enough, moisture in the plume air turns from a gas to liquid – it condenses.
+This creates cumulus cloud.
+Because the cloud comes from the fire (pyro) plume, we call it ‘pyrocumulus’.

 Cloud rises

 The condensation process releases heat.
 This makes the cloud warmer and more buoyant, driving air upwards.
-Further expansion and cooling means more condensation and the cloud air accelerates upwards even more.
-In the right conditions, the cloud reaches the upper troposphere before losing buoyancy.
+Further expansion and cooling means more condensation.
+The cloud air accelerates upwards even more.
+In the right conditions, it reaches the upper troposphere before losing buoyancy.
 The cloud is now a ‘pyrocumulonimbus’.

 Lightning sparks